 Human Trafficking: Raising Awareness and Changing Perspectives features Kaethe Morris Hoffer, Executive Director of the Chicago Alliance Against Sexual Exploitation (CAASE); Lindsey Ross, a survivor of incest and trafficking; and Caleb Probst, Education Manager for CAASE.

 Law Enforcement and Legislation featuring Sharyn Lynn Anderson-Campbell, former corrections officer and police officer, and author of The Cry No One Heard; Bryan Derr, advocate and survivor; Wendy Guidry, national speaker and survivor; and Senator Steven Bieda of Michigan representing District 9.

 Special thanks to Keiko Matsui for permission for Connie Nesbary to perform and use “Tears of the Ocean” as background music in this documentary.

 For statistics or support, call the RAINN hotline at 800-656-4673 or visit RAINN.org.

 To request the mp3 recording for rebroadcasting (available October 1st) or transcripts (available November 1st, donation requested) or for Connie Nesbary to speak at your event, please complete this form:

 DISCLAIMER: Connie Nesbary, MA LPC LLP is an independent Licensed Professional Counselor and a Limited Licensed Psychologist in the State of Michigan.
-Consulting/mentoring services are provided for individuals and businesses, as well as training workshops through Connie Nesbary International LLC.
+Consulting and training services are provided for individuals and businesses through Connie Nesbary International LLC.
 Services do not constitute providing individual or group counseling or therapy.
 If those services are needed, contact your insurance company or your local community mental health agency for referrals, or if you are in crisis call 911 for immediate assistance.
 You may reach the National Sexual Assault Hotline at 1-800-656-4673.